 That animals should kill each other was something so difficult to imagine.
 It was the idea of violence that was unbearable to her.

-That night when she saw the egg on her plate, it struck her even more powerfully – they, she, did it too.
+That night when she saw eggs on her plate, it struck her even more powerfully – they, she, did it too.
 And suddenly she was crying again.
 She no longer hated Toffee for what it did.
 It was the knowledge of how deeply cruelty is embedded in the life of humans and animals that devastated her.
-She would be in a sort of trauma for next couple of days.
-Slowly she would recover and was as normal as any other kid as far as the rest of the world is concerned and only mamma would notice the change – her eyes would no longer glitter when she smiled.
+She would be in a sort of trauma for the next couple of days.
+Slowly she would recover and be as normal as any other kid as far as the rest of the world is concerned and the only mamma would notice the change – her eyes would no longer glitter when she smiled.